LuxCoreRender/LuxCore/pyunittests/README.txt

 To run the tests:

+python3 unittests.py

+To run only a set of tests:

-python3 pyluxcoreunittests/unittests.py
+python3 unittests.py --filter _PATHCPU

 To have the list of options:

-python3 pyluxcoreunittests/unittests.py --help
+python3 unittests.py --help

+To run the test with a custom configuration:

+python3 unittests.py --config testconfigs/dade.cfg

 Reference images
 ================